kaleabmelkie/meseret/README.md

   }
   statics: {
     // empty for now
-    // `factory.modelify(this)` in a function is available for auto-complete support }
+    // `factory.modelify(this)` is available in functions here, for type-support of the `this` in this model's context }
 })